-Are you interested in climate or environmental law?
+Are you a current or aspiring law student interested in climate or environmental law?
 Or do you want to know whether you should be interested?
 This page is for you.

 The Center hosted Portia Allen-Kyle, a civil rights attorney who wants to help law students and new attorneys interested in public interest lawyering with their professional development strategy, in a discussion of her book, Advice to Thrive By.